An7ar35/genomeMaker/README.md

 error rate is set to 0.01 (1%) and the expected reads number is 75,000 then there would be an error injected in 750 reads taken approximately.

+Currently the error injection is very basic: when a read is tagged for being injected with an error a position within the read is randomly chosen to be replaced with a different character based on another random pick within the same read.

+So let's say that we have a read flagged for an error { AACCTT }:
+- a random position for the error is chosen (2),
+- a random position for a replacement is chosen (4) and will be accepted if it is a different character ('C' != 'T').
+Otherwise it tries again.
+The resulting read writen to the FASTA file is { AATCTT }.

 ##### Example #####
 To create a sequencer file named "_my_reads.fasta_" with the default read length of 260, error rate of 0.01, depth of 200 and based on a genome file